The Yes Men: New Orleans and HUD

 The Yes Men appeared on August 28, 2006, at a "Housing Summit" in New Orleans, taking the stage along with New Orleans Mayor Ray Nagin and Louisiana Governor Kathleen Blanco.
-Before an audience composed mostly of real estate developers, one of the Yes Men gave a speech in which he claimed to be Rene Oswin, a fictitious "assistant under-secretary" at the United States Department of Housing and Urban Development (HUD).
+Before an audience composed mostly of real estate developers, one of the Yes Men gave a speech in which he claimed to be Rene Oswin, a fictitious "assistant under-secretary" at the U.S. Department of Housing and Urban Development (HUD).
 In his speech he claimed that HUD would reopen public housing facilities that had been closed since Hurricane Katrina struck in August 2005.
-He announced this false claim because HUD had recently decided to only rebuild a third of the subsidized housing stock after Hurricane Katrina, and made plans to demolish four of New Orleans’ ten public housing developments, leaving thousands of New Orleans residents without homes.
+He announced this false claim because HUD had recently decided to only rebuild a third of the subsidized housing stock after Katrina, and made plans to demolish four of New Orleans' ten public housing developments, leaving thousands of city residents without homes.
 This decision was contested locally, nationally, and internationally.
-So, the Yes Men proclaimed that HUD had changed its mind about tearing down the undamaged housing units, and would not tear down the housing projects, as they had planned to do in order to replace them with mixed-income developments.
+So, the Yes Men proclaimed that HUD had changed its mind, and it would not tear down the housing projects in order to replace them with mixed-income developments.

 HUD called this prank, which was intended to bring attention to the lack of affordable housing, a "cruel hoax".
-A former resident of the community was quoted by Bichlbaum as saying, "do whatever's most effective, do it, don't worry about how it affects us," however.
+A former resident of the community was quoted by Bichlbaum as saying, "do whatever's most effective, do it, don't worry about how it affects us.
+If it draws attention to this, we can handle it.
+That's all we want, and if there's a few hurt feelings, we can handle it."
 HUD spokeswoman Donna White said no one named "Rene Oswin" works for the department.
 White commented, "I'm like, who the heck is that?"

 The fictitious Oswin also announced that the big oil companies would contribute some of their record profits to rebuild the wetlands destroyed by the construction of oil tanker canals to prevent the city from being inundated by future hurricanes.